Can you deposit or cash a check at an ATM?

 “Name of person check is being signed over to”

-Cashier’s checks are issued from the bank’s account instead of someone’s personal account.
-This process guarantees that funds are available for the check’s amount since those funds are being drawn directly from the bank.
+Cashier’s checks are issued from the bank’s account instead of someone’s account.
+This process guarantees that funds are available for the check’s amount since those funds are drawn directly from the bank.

-Many ATMs cannot accept foreign checks or foreign currency, so this challenge is less a matter of rules and more a matter of capability.
+Many ATMs cannot accept foreign checks or currency because they lack the capability.
 If the Federal Reserve System does not cover the check, the bank likely cannot process it.

 Can I deposit a check at a different bank ATM?